 Meaningful: It should convey a positive emotional connection, communicate your brand’s essence, and conjure an image.

 Accessible: One should be able to easily Google it, spell it, interpret it, or say it.

 Future-proof: It can be adapted for different products and brand extensions.
 It should be relevant in the long run and can grow with your company.

-Some tools that can be put to use to generate catchy brand names are:
+brand name generator tools that can be put to use to generate catchy brand names ideas are:

 · Domain Hole